kamilakhtar015/CaliHousing-PricePred/README.md

 # CaliHousing-PricePred
 Predicting median house prices in California using machine learning and data analysis.

-This task will predict the changes in the price.
+This task will predict the changes in the price...